 You often hear this kind of news in Japan.

 Hatsue passed away, but other family members buried her body under the floor, because they need her pension.

 You can see one of the biggest Japanese issues from this: population.

 Japanese population has decline for seven consecutive years.
 Elderly people are increasing but young people are decreasing.
 So young generation has to pay a lot of money to support current Japanese pension system.
 Our generation pays a lot of money for pension, but we will receive fewer amount as pension when we retire.
 That sounds really unfair.

 As I mention, Japanese pension system has huge and serious problem.
 A foreign company released grading of each country’s pension system, and Japanese grade was really bad.

-Lin was abused her parents
+Lin was abused by her parents

 We often see the news regarding child abuse in Japan.
 There is a theory that there is some kind of relation between poverty and child abuse.